loftwah/sphere/README.md

 ## Setup

-Please follow the setup instructions in the original repository, including installing manual dependencies, setting up API keys and endpoints in the `secret` folder, and running the development environment.
-Instructions for uploading files, asking questions, and information about the underlying technology can also be found in the original repository.
+1. Install manual dependencies:

+   * Install Go: Follow the Go docs [here](https://go.dev/doc/install)
+   * Install node v19: Use [nvm to install node v19](https://medium.com/@iam_vinojan/how-to-install-node-js-and-npm-using-node-version-manager-nvm-143165b16ce1)
+   * Install poppler: `sudo apt-get install -y poppler-utils` on Ubuntu, or `brew install poppler` on Mac

+2. Set up your API keys and endpoints in the `secret` folder:

+   * Create a new file `secret/openai_api_key` and paste your [OpenAI API key](https://platform.openai.com/docs/api-reference/authentication) into it: `echo "your_openai_api_key_here" > secret/openai_api_key`
+   * Create a new file `secret/pinecone_api_key` and paste your [Pinecone API key](https://docs.pinecone.io/docs/quickstart#2-get-and-verify-your-pinecone-api-key) into it: `echo "your_pinecone_api_key_here" > secret/pinecone_api_key`
+   * Create a new file `secret/pinecone_api_endpoint` and paste your [Pinecone API endpoint](https://app.pinecone.io/organizations/) into it: `echo "https://<your-url>.pinecone.io" > secret/pinecone_api_endpoint`

+3. Running the development environment:

+   * Install JavaScript package dependencies: `npm install`
+   * Run the Golang web server (default port `:8100`): `npm start`
+   * In another terminal window, run Webpack to compile the JS code and create a bundle.js file: `npm run dev`
+   * Visit the local version of the site at <http://localhost:8100>

+For more detailed information about uploading files, asking questions, and the underlying technology, please refer to the original repository.

 ## Licensing

-This project is now licensed under the BSD 3-Clause License.
+This project is licensed under the BSD 3-Clause License.
 Please find the full license text in the `LICENSE` file of the project repository.